// Advertisement – In collaboration with Intercontinental Doha The City //

 I just came back from a wonderful weekend break in Doha.
-I went with Hanna from TripsNKids and her two girls, and we stayed at Intercontinental Doha The City, which is a luxury hotel in the business area West Bay.
+I went with Hanna and her two girls, and we stayed at Intercontinental Doha The City, which is a luxury hotel in the business area West Bay.
 The area is like a skyscraper zoo and the impressive buildings tell an ongoing story about few constraints in terms of both creativity and budget.

 We checked in at a huge, 4-bedroom suite with an amazing view of the city.
 The suite was equipped with a full kitchen just in case you would feel like cooking.
 We didn’t.
 There was no need for that either, as the hotel had a really nice selection of on-site dining opportunities.

 I still haven’t decided whether I liked the Asian brunch at Hwang the best, or whether it was the steak at Prime which takes the prize, but I’m planning to do a write-up on both, so I’ll try to figure it out while working on the posts.

 The hotel has an awesome outdoor pool on the 46th floor, so can you imagine how much I wanted to kick myself, when I realized I had forgotten my swimsuit?
 Hanna and the kids really enjoyed it, and I wish I could have joined them for a swim with a view.

 Just like in Dubai, the serving of alcohol is restricted to inside the hotels, and since many of the international hotels are located in West Bay, it makes that area a natural nightlife center.
 If you’re like me and prefer your cocktails with a view, then Strata on the 55th & 56th floor is an obvious choice for a night out.
 Friday night I had the pleasure of meeting with another travel blogger, Tiffany from AGirlAndHerPassport, for cocktails at Strata, but more on that later.